bogadrian/gatsby-final/src/posts/aprile-2021/clousers/clousers.md

 This may happen right next line or 100 lines further down when we call the outer Function!

-But not at the same time!
+##But not at the same time!

-So, if JavaScript is a single thread execution programming language, that means it executes the outer Function only at the one given time when it is called somewhere!
+So, if JavaScript is a single thread execution programming language, that means it executes the outer Function only at the one single given time when it is called somewhere!

-After the execution the outer Function this one is popped out of the execution stack!
+After the execution, the outer Function is popped out of the execution stack!

 The outer Function is gone, is no longer there after it executes!

 But wait, if the outer Function executes and then disappears, what happened to the inner Function?

 What happens to the arg it was carrying on?

 Well, the inner Function sits there in the complied frame and waits to be called!